548 Market St #97291

 The point is, all browsers are different.
 Your website will look a bit different on each one.
 There is also considerable development time put into appeasing all browsers and providing the required programming for each browser’s unique specifications.
 We can only focus on providing the best browser experience for the latest two versions of each browser.
 Most people receive automatic browser updates, ensuring we all are on the latest version.

 Google Page Speed Insights (GPS) is the only analytics worth looking at for site metrics.
 For SEO, there are some leading software options, which we use for our retainer clients.

 GPS is tricky and misleading for non-web professionals to understand and place in perspective.
 I’ll continue to expand on this topic to provide more insight.
 GPS has a ranking system, bad to good, – red, orange and green.
 For desktop – your site should be in the higher end of orange or green.
 For mobile it probably is in red.
 Websites that have invested $30k++ into website performance will still show mobile in red.
 Google will tell you orange and red is “bad”.
 This is where clients get confused out of context because there are so many factors and players involved.
 First, we need to remember that this is all a business.
 There are billions of dollars to be lost if Google takes it easy on us with these rankings.
 It’ll be almost impossible for a large website to be in high orange or green for mobile.

 It’s best to focus on the number and how your site compares to its competitors.
 If you are a Sonni Web retainer client, you will notice your website ranks better than your competitors with similar sized websites.

 - Ads.
 If you have ads on your site, you have extreme limitations on improving your ranking.

 - Third party scripts.
-These are unavoidable if you have a professional managing your website like Sonni Web ensuring only what is needed is used.
+These are unavoidable.
+Social feeds are a good example.
+It’s important to have a professional managing your website like Sonni Web to ensure only what is needed is used.

 - Unused scripts.
 Sonni Web services resolves these to the fullest extent available.